Jerusalem is the most important city in the world. Scripture shows that the region

 Israel has maintained that Jerusalem must remain its undivided capital.
-As Israeli spokesman Gadi Baltiansky stated in 1999: "There will be no negotiations over Jerusalem, and if the Palestinians think otherwise—too bad.
-This is a red line that Prime Minister Barak will never cross" (ibid.).
-Even Barak's proposal for "sharing sovereignty" did not concede that Jerusalem was not a united city under the control of Israeli security.
-In the years since, facing the intifada, Barak's successors have expressed no eagerness to revisit his proposal, which Israelis considered generous but which Palestinians considered unacceptable.
+As Israeli spokesman Gadi Baltiansky stated in 1999, “There will be no negotiations over Jerusalem, and if the Palestinians think otherwise—too bad.
+This is a red line that Prime Minister Barak will never cross” (The Jerusalem Post).
+Even Barak’s proposal for “sharing sovereignty” did not concede that Jerusalem was not a united city under the control of Israeli security.
+In the years since, facing the intifada, Barak’s successors have expressed no eagerness to revisit his proposal, which Israelis considered generous but which Palestinians considered unacceptable.

 Pope John Paul II spoke to the new Jordanian ambassador to the Vatican on May 28, 1998.
 Reuters reported his comments: “The long history of the city of Jerusalem, filled with tribulations, will reach a new threshold in the year 2000, with the dawn of the third millennium of Christianity.… It is my fervent hope that this may lead to a formal recognition, with international guarantees, of the unique and sacred identity of the Holy City.”